Six Steps to Protect Your Child’s Creativity and Imagination

 One study explains this.
 Researchers from Cornell University found that people hate uncertainty.
 They tend to go with the sure thing of a practical, tried-and-true idea instead of taking a chance on a brand new thought.
 They not only eject creative ideas in their own heads, squelching their own best ideas, but they reject new ideas from others too.
 Creativity is just too risky.

 Another study found that elementary school teachers are like the rest of us: their favorite students are the least creative ones.
 Teachers have a lot going on during the day, and the kids who sit still, do as they’re told, and don’t ask too many questions are simplest to deal with.
 Unfortunately, the creative children are too often silenced to make enough time to complete the never-ending checklist from the curriculum.
 These imaginative children can also be actively disliked with all of the pressures a teacher is facing.
 Sacrificing creativity to “teach to the test” and produce top data, unfortunately, limits the time to foster original thinkers.

 So what can you do?
 How do you keep your child’s creativity alive?

-- Don’t count on the schools.
-School is great and it’s necessary but it can’t nurture your child’s creativity.
-So don’t think it is.
+- Don’t completely count on the schools.
+School is great and it’s necessary, but it doesn’t always nurture your child’s creativity to their capacity.

 - At the same time, look for the best school you can.
 This doesn’t necessarily mean finding a private school but it does mean evaluating the schools available to you and choosing one that is least controlling and most child-centered.
 Forget about back to basics and zero tolerance.
 Look for fun along with learning.

 - At home, give your child space.
 Thomas Edison’s mother cleared a spot in the basement for young Tom to fool around with tools.
 Set up a table in a corner with some boxes for equipment and materials, cardboard underneath to protect the floor, good lighting and a comfortable chair.
 Let it get messy.
 Creativity is not neat.